 The Earth as a Planet

-Earth compared with the other planets is moderately small, but this importantly contributes much to its appearance.
+Earth compared with the other planets of the Solar System is moderately small, but this does importantly contributes much to its general appearance.
 Smaller bodies, like Mercury, the dwarf planet of Ceres, or most planetary moons, are unable to hold their atmospheres due to their gravitationally weaker masses.
-Without any atmosphere, there is not weather to erode and change their surfaces.
-As such, most of them appear heavily cratered, remaining little different since the Solar System formed.
+Without any kind of atmosphere, there is no air to sustain life nor weather to erode and change their surfaces.
+As such, most of them appear heavily cratered, likely remained with little difference since the Solar System formed some 4.6 billion years ago.

-Larger planets than the Earth; like Jupiter, Saturn, Uranus and Neptune, are much larger and have stronger gravitational fields.
+Larger planets than the Earth; like Jupiter, Saturn, Uranus and Neptune, are much larger and have more powerful gravitational fields.
 These planets have held onto much of their original primordial atmospheres.
-They have no solid surfaces, whose clouds are made of various chemical compounds like ammonia and methane.
-Observations show their atmospheres have much high wind speeds, making them appear turbulant and chaotic.
+All of these have no solid surfaces, whose clouds are made of various chemical compounds like ammonia, methane or other complex chemical compounds.
+Observations show their atmospheres have much high wind speeds, making them appear turbulent and chaotic.

 In the Solar System, the closest twin of the Earth, is the second planet from the Sun, Venus, which has a solid surface and atmosphere.
 However, as a planet it is shrouded in cloud cover, whose superhot and hostile atmosphere makes it unsuitable for life.
 Much smaller, is the planet, Mars, whose surface has held a tenuous atmosphere, but also has very low surface temperatures.
 Both Venus and Mars have the apperance of similar Earth-like effects of erosion or geological activity, importantly showing they have changed significantly since the Solar System formed.
 Some believe, that Venus and Mars were more Earth-like at an earlier time, such as having oceans of liquid water or temperate climates, but these have slowly changed into their hostile environments we see today.
 It appears that only the Earth has had the opportunity to be enhanced for lifeforms such as ourselves.